iamrajharshit/OnDjango/README.md

 ```
 'DIRS':['templates'],
 ```
-If still Error exsits like : `Error: TemplateDoesNotExist` Then `import os` and try this code, specifying the path:
+If still Error exsits like : `Error: TemplateDoesNotExist at/` Then `import os` and try this code, specifying the path:
 ```
 'DIRS': [os.path.join(BASE_DIR,'templates')],